GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/storage/hyperdisk-ml/README.md

 ```

-2. Create and attach the disk to the new GCE VM
+2. Create and attach the disk to the new GCE VM.

 ```sh
 SIZE=140